HARPLab/gastronomy/planning/README.md

 # References

-[1] A. Mohseni-Kabir, M. M. Veloso, and M. Likhachev, “Efficient robot planning for achieving multipleindependent partially observable tasks that evolve over time,” in ICAPS, 2020.
+[1] A. Mohseni-Kabir, M. M. Veloso, and M. Likhachev, “Efficient robot planning for achieving multiple independent partially observable tasks that evolve over time,” in ICAPS, 2020.